 Referential integrity

-Eventual referential integrity refers to a state in which the relationships between tables are [eventually consistent], even if they are not immediately consistent at all times.
-This concept is often used in [distributed databases] and other [distributed software] that persists state, where immediate consistency is not always feasible due to latency, network partitions, or other factors.
+Eventual referential integrity refers to a state in which the relationships between tables are eventually consistent, even if they are not immediately consistent at all times.
+This concept is often used in distributed databases and other distributed software that persists state, where immediate consistency is not always feasible due to latency, network partitions, or other factors.
 Delayed enforcement of referential integrity constraints may be necessary to ensure that the system remains operational even when immediate consistency is not possible.